zio/zio/docs/howto/mock-services.md

 ## Mocking unused collaborators

 Often the dependency on a collaborator is only in some branches of the code.
 To test the correct behaviour of branches without depedencies, we still have to provide it to the environment, but we would like to assert it was never called.
-With the `Mock.empty` method you can obtain a `ZDeps` with an empty service (no calls expected).
+With the `Mock.empty` method you can obtain a `ZServiceBuilder` with an empty service (no calls expected).

 ```scala mdoc:silent
 object MaybeConsoleSpec extends DefaultRunnableSpec {